Xlythe/DAO/README.md

 }
 ```

-And, with that done, we can now query our database using the methods
+And, with that done, we can now query our database using the following methods

 ```
 Game game = new Game.Query(getContext()).id(id).first();